zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 After all of the resources have been created, copy the public IP address.
 Then open the Microsoft App (for mac) and add a PC.
 Paste the IP address in the PC name section, choose a Friendly Name and click Add.

 ![image](https://github.com/user-attachments/assets/9d4a3cbc-d2bd-4fec-8063-c61db67677ad)
-After you are logged into your virtual machine click onto microsoft edge and https://whatismyipaddress.com/ and see what your current IP address is.
+After you are logged into your virtual machine click onto microsoft edge and go to this website https://whatismyipaddress.com/ and see what your current IP address is.
 ![image](https://github.com/user-attachments/assets/19024eda-6d72-46c4-bd95-f228edb8dd0c)

 ![image](https://github.com/user-attachments/assets/5265a94d-b34d-4cfb-8b68-c1a38a33e0e0)